Pollen counts are updated daily from February 15 to November 15.

 An allergen is anything that triggers an allergic reaction.
 The American Academy of Allergy, Asthma & Immunology (AAAAI) defines an allergy as “a chronic condition involving an

 abnormal reaction to an ordinary harmless substance called an allergen.”
-The most common allergens are food, pollen, mold and dust mites.
+The most common allergens are food allergies, pollen, mold and dust mites.
 If you have a food allergy, you might be allergic to the proteins found in foods like fish, nuts, wheat, soy, eggs and milk.
 With a pollen allergy, perhaps only grass or tree weed pollens trigger your allergic reaction.

 Allergies can begin at any time in a person’s life, from childhood to adulthood and all the years in between.
 The development of allergies starts in a person’s immune system.
 The immune